alexdlaird/hookee/docs/index.rst

 `pyngrok <https://pyngrok.readthedocs.io/en/latest/>`_ to open and manage its tunnel.
 Being familiar with these two packages would allow ``hookee`` to be configured and extended further.

+``hookee`` can also be instantiated programmatically instead of from the console.
+To integrate with ``hookee`` this way, have a look at the :class:`~hookee.hookeemanager.HookeeManager` as a starting point.
+When instantiating ``hookee`` this way, be sure to configure logging, otherwise request data that would otherwise be output to the console (for instance request data dumped from plugins) won't be seen.

 For more advanced ``hookee`` usage, its own API documentation is also available.

 .. toctree::